 In the interest of greater transparency, this webpage offers a country-by-country accounting of DSSI participants and the amounts they owe to creditors, based on information from the World Bank’s International Debt Statistics (IDS) database.
 Data on debt stocks and debt-service payment are available on an annual as well as monthly basis.
 The data are subject to change and will be updated regularly.

-The IMF and the World Bank are supporting the implementation of the DSSI—by monitoring spending, enhancing public debt transparency, and ensuring prudent borrowing.
-A key objective of the DSSI is to enable an effective crisis response.
-Borrowers therefore commit to use freed-up resources to increase social, health, or economic spending in response to the crisis.
-Beneficiaries also commit to disclose all public sector financial commitments (involving debt and debt-like instruments).
-Sound data on public sector financial commitments will improve assessments of debt sustainability and financing needs.
-Greater debt transparency is critical to help countries make more informed borrowing and investment decisions and to attract foreign direct investment.
-Under the DSSI, countries also commit to limit their non-concessional borrowing as supported by ceilings under IMF programs and the World Bank’s non-concessional borrowing policies.
+The World Bank and the IMF are supporting implementation of the DSSI—by monitoring spending, enhancing public debt transparency, and ensuring prudent borrowing.
+DSSI borrowers commit to use freed-up resources to increase social, health, or economic spending in response to the crisis.
+They commit to disclose all public sector financial commitments (involving debt and debt-like instruments).
+They also commit to limit their non-concessional borrowing to levels agreed under IMF programs and the World Bank’s non-concessional borrowing policies.